 You’ll find high-quality jade in different shapes, sizes, and designs.
 But you’ll want to make sure you have money set aside.
 Good jade will cost at least $30 per kilogram .

-You’ll want to ensure you take a class on how to identify real jade.
+And don’t forget to learn how to identify real jade.
 I’m not saying the vendors have fake stuff, but it’s always better to be safe than sorry.

 It’s the time of the year when the Taiwanese write wishes on paper lanterns and release them into the sky to the deities.